Preparing Pu Erh tea

 • a tea pitcher or a second teapot;

 A Gaiwan is a small bowl with a lid.
 It can be made of glass or porcelain.
 This allows you to see the color of the infusion.
-It's also used for other teas, such as Oolong or green teas.
+It's also used for other teas, like Oolong tea or green teas.

 A Yixing clay teapot has the particularity of "capturing" aromas.
-Indeed, tannin is deposited in its porous material over the course of infusions.
+Indeed, tannin deposits in its porous material over the course of infusions.
 This type of teapot is appreciated for strong teas.

 To avoid flooding your table, place your tea set on a special tea tray: the boat.

 Depending on its production, your fermented black tea cake is more or less compressed.
-To preserve the benefits and taste of your Pu-erh, you need to gently detach the leaves, without breaking them.
+To preserve the benefits and taste of your Pu Erh, you must gently separate the leaves without breaking them.

-To start, place your cake on a dedicated tray or on paper.
-It's important not to start your cake from the side.
-Its shape should be maintained as you use it.
-Look for a dip on top of your cake.
-Take the pick and place it between two layers of horizontal leaves.
+To begin, place your cake on a dedicated tray or paper.
+You should never start breaking your cake from the side.
+Its shape must be maintained as you use it.
+Look for a hollow on top of your cake.
+Take the tea pick and place it between two horizontal leaf layers.
 Make small rotating movements until you lift a layer.
-Repeat the operation until you get the desired amount of tea.
-We use about 5 to 10 grams for 25 cl, depending on the fermentation of the teas.
+Repeat until you get the desired amount of tea.
+Use about 5 to 10 grams for 25 cl, depending on the tea's fermentation.

 Gong Fu Cha step by step